 - Related searches

 There are a couple of other enhancements to the search results pages.
-Especially on mobile, for instance, you’ll find an incredible amount of rich results.
+On mobile, for instance, you’ll find an incredible amount of rich results.
 These results provide a lot more actionable information, directly from the search results page.
-Rich results are available for almost all verticals, from movies — you can see an example of that below — and recipes, to local restaurants and online courses.
+Rich results are available for lots of topics, from movies — you can see an example of that below — and recipes, to local restaurants and online courses.
 You can check the results of your rich results in Google Search Console.

 Now there are also featured snippets and answer boxes — the latter will show when Google itself knows the answer to a question itself, often directly coming from the knowledge graph.
 These boxes will show at the top of the page to answer a query right away, in the search results.
 Last but not least, there’s the knowledge graph card; this is the big block of information on the right-hand side.

 Building blocks for rich results

 Our Yoast SEO plugin uses JSON-LD to automatically add a lot of structured data information about your site.
 Plus, it marks up how-to articles and FAQs among other things via structured data content blocks.
 We stitch everything together in a neat graph.
 A graph is an interconnected overview of your site and how all its entities — company, authors, etc. — are connected to that.
 Read our Schema documentation to get up to speed.

 What do rich results do?

-In addition to telling the search engine what all the pieces of your site mean, the main goal of rich results is to inform the searcher.
+In addition to telling the search engine what all the pieces of your site are, the main goal of rich results is to inform the searcher.
 A rich result might entice the searcher to click on the link.
 Users can now judge directly from the search results if a certain result is the one they are looking for.